hass-emulated-hue/core/README.md

 #### Why is this an addon and not a Home Assistant integration
-Well this project actually started as integration but we ran into some serious trouble:
+Well this project actually started as integration, but we ran into some serious trouble:
-1) HUE requires the HUB to be on HTTTP port 80 and HTTPS port 443
+1) HUE requires the HUB to be on HTTP port 80 and HTTPS port 443
 2) The entertainment mode executable is not working with the Alpine docker image from Home Assistant.

 The current approach gives you the flexibility of running the emulated HUE bridge on a diferent machine than HA.